netervati/pseudo-rest-api/README.md

 ## Overview

-**PseudoRESTAPI** is a tool that enables you to create mock REST APIs quickly and easily, without requiring any language or framework skills.
+**PseudoRESTAPI** is a tool that enables you to create fake REST APIs quickly and easily, without requiring any language or framework skills.

-- Create API endpoints for your mock server
+- Create API endpoints for your fake server
 - Design the schema for your fake database
 - Generate data based on the schema